Kingsport, Tennessee

-The name "Kingsport" is a simplification of "King's Port", originally referring to the area on the Holston River known as King's Boat Yard, the head of navigation for the Tennessee Valley.
+Kingsport was chartered in 1822.
+The city's name is a simplification of King's Port, originally referring to the area on the Holston River known as King's Boat Yard, the head of navigation for the Tennessee Valley.
+Kingsport is commonly included in what is known as the "Mountain Empire" in southwest Virginia and northeastern Tennessee.

 History

 Kingsport was developed after the Revolutionary War, at the confluence of the North and South Forks of the Holston River.
 In 1787 it was known as "Salt Lick" for an ancient mineral lick.
 It was first settled along the banks of the South Fork, about a mile from the confluence.
 The Long Island of the Holston River is near the confluence, which is mostly within the present-day corporate boundaries of Kingsport.
 The island was an important site for the Cherokee, colonial pioneers and early settlers, and specifically mentioned in the 1770 Treaty of Lochaber.

 Early settlements at the site were used as a staging ground for other pioneers who were traveling overland on the Wilderness Road leading to Kentucky through the Cumberland Gap.
 First chartered in 1822, Kingsport became an important shipping port on the Holston River.
 Goods originating for many miles around from the surrounding countryside were loaded onto barges for the journey downriver to the Tennessee River at Knoxville.